Date of Thesis Acceptance

 Keywords: Liberal, Conservative, political attitudes, mortality salience, negative stimuli, 2016 election

-Presidents -- United States -- Election -- 2016, Donald Trump (1946- ), Hillary Rodham Clinton, Party affiliations -- United States, United States -- Politics and government, Presidents -- United States -- Election -- Campaign trail, Conservatives -- United States -- Attitudes, Liberalism -- Political aspects, Mortality -- Mortality salience, Aversive stimuli -- negative stimuli, Political advertising, Whitman College 2017 -- Dissertation collection -- Psychology Department
+Presidents -- United States -- Election -- 2016, Donald Trump (1946- ), Hillary Rodham Clinton, Party affiliations -- United States, United States -- Politics and government, Presidents -- United States -- Election -- Campaign trail, Conservatives -- United States -- Attitudes, Liberalism -- Political aspects, Mortality -- Mortality salience, Aversive stimuli -- negative stimuli, Political advertising, Social sciences, Whitman College -- Dissertation collection 2017 -- Psychology Department

 Public Accessible Thesis